 Carbide lime is a high quality hydrated lime slurry produced as a by-product of the generation of acetylene gas

 It is produced as a 10% solids slurry and is stored in tanks, where the excess water is decanted to increase the solids content to the 30-40% range for distribution in 5000 gallon tank trucks.

 Many methods to stop flashbacks have been devised.
 Broadly the Interruption Methods can classify the Flashback Arrestors into two types :

 “Active” methods require maintenance of certain parameters, such as liquid level or gas velocity.
 “Passive” methods require only routine inspection and typically have no moving parts or instrument requirements.

 reasons that may cause a flash back.
 Hot refractory causes a flash back If the refractory lining a burner or furnace is hot enough to bring the hydrocarbon/air mixture to the auto ignition temperature, rapid combustion will start.
-Heat transfer… Read More »Gas Flash Back & its causes
+Heat transfer from the hot surface depends on gas velocity and turbulence,… Read More »Gas Flash Back & its causes

 The flashback arrestor should be placed at the closest point to the flame, if due to unavoidable circumstances the Arrestor can not be places close to the cutting nozzle or the flame then it should be placed of the main pipe line, and also on the fuel gas bank, vessel, cylinder.

 While many people may logically conclude that acetylene is stored in standard high-pressure cylinders which are hollow in construction and gas storage use, this point is not true.
-Acetylene cylinders are a separate, dedicated, and special type of cylinder that… Read More »Handling and Storing of Acetylene cylinders
+Acetylene cylinders are a separate, dedicated, and special type of cylinder that is used to store and transport the gas above pressures… Read More »Handling and Storing of Acetylene cylinders